All Episodes

 Rush, it's great to be with you.

-Thank you for your Clarion Voice for Liberty every single day.
+Thank you for your clarion voice for liberty every single day.

 Thank you, sir.

-We had a great interview with Senator Cruz in the Limbaugh not long ago, so I have spoken to him on a previous occasion.
+We had a great interview with Senator Cruz in the Limbaugh Letter not long ago, so I have spoken to him on a previous occasion.

-And uh, sir, you're the real deal.
+And, sir, you're the real deal.

 And I think Americans are really fed up with that, and we need to stand up and stop it.